Graylog2/documentation/pages/enterprise/setup.rst

 - Integrations plugin
 - Enterprise Integrations plugin

-If you're already running an open source instance, you can `install these plugins separately <setup/update-oss-to-enterprise.html>`_ to convert it to an Enterprise instance.
+If you're already running an open source instance, you can :ref:`install these plugins separately<enterprise-setup-updateoss>` to convert it to an Enterprise instance.

 Requirements